-Some counties pre-fill the CalOMS Treatment Provider ID, Reporting Unit (if required by the county), and treatment setting using the fillable PDF function and printing the forms out for each provider.
+Please pre-fill the CalOMS Treatment Provider ID, Reporting Unit (if required by the county), and treatment setting using the fillable PDF function and print the forms out for each provider.
 This helps avoid missing and/or inaccurate information.
 This information, which is to be included in the top section of the TPS form, is required for purposes of the DMC-ODS waiver evaluation.
-The fillable PDFs are posted on the TPS website.
+The fillable PDFs are posted on the website.